djgroen/flee/docs/FabFlee_Automated_Flee_based_simulation.md

 	flee_location: <base directory path to your Flee installation>
 	```

+## **Upgrading the FabFlee plugin**
+Any older version of FabFlee can be upgraded as follows:

+1. Go to `~/FabSim3/plugins/FabFlee`.
+2. Type `git pull`.
+3. Make sure you wipe the contents of any `config_files` directory on _remote_ machines that you have been using, to avoid issues with leftover files from previous versions.

 ## **Automated construction of a new conflict scenario using FabFlee**

 ### *Step 1: Create a new conflict instance*